Font Converter

 Understanding the Critical Rendering Path

 The critical rendering path is the sequence of steps browsers take to convert HTML, CSS, and JavaScript into pixels on screen.
 Fonts play a crucial role and can significantly delay when users see content.
+Starting font downloads earlier using preload and preconnect resource hints is one of the most effective ways to shorten the blocking window.

 Rendering Pipeline